alfred100p/alfred100p.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an Undergraduate Researcher at the BITS AI/ML Lab and the APPCAIR AI Research Center.
 I am interested in Cognitive AI, Reinforcement Learning, Natural Language Processing and deep learning.
-My current projects include  <a href="#brl">bayesian reinforcement learning for optimal control</a> and <a href="#rpf">knowledge-based tasks for images</a>.
+My current projects include  <a href="https:alfred100p.github.io/portfolio/brl">bayesian reinforcement learning for optimal control</a> and <a href="https:alfred100p.github.io/portfolio/rpf">knowledge-based tasks for images</a>.
 I also am a contributor to OpenAI's gym repository.

 Click <a href="https://github.com/alfred100p/alfred100p.github.io/raw/master/files/Alfred_William_Jacob__Resume.pdf">here</a> to download my Resume.